Bhutan: History

-Buddhism was first introduced to Bhutan in the 7th century AD.
-The Tibetan king Songtsän Gampo (reigned 627–649), a Buddhist convert, extended the Tibetan Empire into Sikkim and Bhutan.
-He ordered the construction of two Buddhist temples, Bumthang in central Bhutan and at Kyichu (near Paro) in the Paro Valley.
+Buddhism was first introduced to Bhutan in the mid of 7th century CE.
+The Tibetan king Songtsen Gampo (reigned 627–649), a Buddhist convert, extended the Tibetan Empire into Sikkim and Bhutan.
+He ordered the construction of two Buddhist temples, Jambay Lhakhang in Bumthang in central Bhutan and Kyichu Lhakhang in Paro Valley.
 Buddhism was propagated in earnest in 746 under King Sindhu Rāja (also Künjom; Sendha Gyab; Chakhar Gyalpo), an exiled Indian king who had established a government in Bumthang at Chakhar Gutho Palace.

-Much of early Bhutanese history is unclear because most of the records were destroyed when fire ravaged the ancient capital, Punakha, in 1827.
-By the 10th century, Bhutan's political development was heavily influenced by its religious history.
+By the 10th century, Bhutan's religious history had had a significant impact on its political development.
 Various subsects of Buddhism emerged that were patronised by the various Mongol warlords.

-Bhutan may have been influenced by the Yuan dynasty with which it shares various cultural and religious similarities.
+Bhutan may have been influenced by the Yuan dynasty, with which it shares various cultural and religious similarities.

 After the decline of the Yuan dynasty in the 14th century, these subsects vied with each other for supremacy in the political and religious landscape, eventually leading to the ascendancy of the Drukpa Lineage by the 16th century.

 Locally, Bhutan has been known by many names.
 The earliest Western record of Bhutan, the 1627 Relação of the Portuguese Jesuits Estêvão Cacella and João Cabral, records its name variously as Cambirasi (among the Koch Biharis), Potente, and Mon (an endonym for southern Tibet).
 Until the early 17th century, Bhutan existed as a patchwork of minor warring fiefdoms, when the area was unified by the Tibetan lama and military leader Ngawang Namgyal, who had fled religious persecution in Tibet.
 To defend the country against intermittent Tibetan forays, Namgyal built a network of impregnable dzongs or fortresses, and promulgated the Tsa Yig, a code of law that helped to bring local lords under centralised control.
 Many such dzong still exist and are active centres of religion and district administration.
 Portuguese Jesuits Estêvão Cacella and João Cabral were the first recorded Europeans to visit Bhutan in 1627, on their way to Tibet.
 They met Zhabdrung Ngawang Namgyal, presented him with firearms, gunpowder and a telescope, and offered him their services in the war against Tibet, but the Zhabdrung declined the offer.
 After a stay of nearly eight months Cacella wrote a long letter from the Chagri Monastery reporting on his travels.
 This is a rare extant report of the Zhabdrung.

-When Ngawang Namgyal died in 1651, his passing was kept secret for 54 years.
+When Ngawang Namgyal died in 1651, his death was kept secret for 54 years.
 After a period of consolidation, Bhutan lapsed into internal conflict.
 In 1711, Bhutan went to war against the Raja of the kingdom of Koch Bihar in the south.
 During the chaos that followed, the Tibetans unsuccessfully attacked Bhutan in 1714.
+This period was marked by an increase in Bhutan's influence in Koch Bihar.